syseleven/grav-docs-metakube/pages/03.Tutorials/14.create-ingress-controller/default.en.md

 ### Configure cluster issuer

 After installing the cert-manager you have to configure how it can fetch certificates.
-For that you have to add a ClusterIssuer to your Kubernetes Cluster:
+For that you have to add a _ClusterIssuer_ to your Kubernetes cluster

 ```bash
 cat <<'EOF' | kubectl apply -f -